dbcls/grasp/README.md

     $ npm run watch

-Visit http://localhost:4000 .
+Visit http://localhost:4000 (If `PORT` environment variable is specified, Grasp will listen on that port).
 You will see GraphQL Playground.

 Write a GraphQL query below in the query editor (left pane):